 - 1 ¼ cup tapioca starch

-- 4 Tbsp coconut oil - chilled and solid
+- 4 tablespoon coconut oil - chilled and solid

-- 2 Tbsp creamy peanut butter - sub. almond or cashew butter to make paleo
+- 2 tablespoon creamy peanut butter - sub. almond or cashew butter to make paleo

 - ¼ cup mini chocolate chips